landlock-lsm/landlockconfig/README.md

 ### Shared Library

-**TODO:**
-This repository enables developers the build an ELF shared object library, which can then be used by any program and most programming languages via a foreign function interface (FFI).
+This repository enables developers to build an ELF shared object library, which can then be used by any program and most programming languages via a foreign function interface (FFI) and a [C API](c/landlockconfig.h).

 ### Resilient